nerdyk3/price_calculeter/README.md

 it will take price of item and date of purchesing through coustmer and give the output to coustmer with actual price.
 It is automated system for price calcultion of an item.

-# Time duration
+# Specification
-maximum 30 days with Testing
+1. All Data Save in Data Base
+2. you can print the calculated price

 # Technology used
-Python – Django FrameWork
+Python – Django FrameWork(virtual)